deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Background and Related Work

-{\bf CSP with diffusion models}: In parallel to LLM-based approaches, generative models using diffusion- or flow-based frameworks have also emerged for CSP~\citep{jiao2023crystal, millerflowmm, zeni2025generative, xie2022crystaldiffusionvariationalautoencoder}.
-These methods rely on composition or partial structural constraints to guide generation, which requires domain knowledge and can limit direct incorporation of experimental data.
-While they show promise in producing stable crystal configurations, the gap between purely computational crystal structures and experimental data remains a challenge.
-The recent diffusion-based framework MatterGen~\citep{zeni2025generative} addresses some of these challenges by enabling conditioning on a broad range of property constraints, and it can generate structures that are more likely to be synthesizable than previous methods; nevertheless, conditioning on PXRD has not been demonstrated in its current implementation, leaving room for further exploration in integrating experimental data more directly.
+\textbf{CSP with diffusion models:} In parallel to transformer-based LLM approaches, diffusion- and flow-based generative models have emerged as complementary methods for CSP~\citep{jiao2023crystal, millerflowmm, zeni2025generative, xie2022crystaldiffusionvariationalautoencoder}.
+These frameworks typically utilize compositional constraints or partial structural information to guide structure generation and have shown promise in reliably predicting stable crystalline configurations.
+However, like many transformer-based CSP methods, diffusion-based models predominantly rely on purely computational constraints.
+The recent framework MatterGen~\citep{zeni2025generative} has made notable strides by enabling generative modeling conditioned on a variety of property-based constraints, improving predictions for structures likely to be synthesizable.
+Nevertheless, direct conditioning on experimental data, such as PXRD patterns, remains underexplored in diffusion-based CSP, underscoring the necessity for methods that bridge computational generation with explicit experimental data conditioning.